 Roses decorate the coat of arms of the town of Rapperswil-Jona located on the upper end of Lake Zurich, and all types and colours of this gorgeous flower bloom in Rapperswil’s public areas and three rose gardens.
 Rapperswil-Jona has a well-developed tourist infrastructure and as the region's transport hub is easily accessible by public transport.

 The castle towers above the town and lake and is the landmark.
 The castle hill affords a panorama view from the Glarus Alps all the way to the Zurich Oberland.
 Several churches, chapels and monasteries bears testimony to the past.
 The medieval old town with very little traffic – a protected historic monument, the lake promenade and varied excursion possibilities make Rapperswil particularly suitable for families with children.

 The area around Lake Zurich in addition to a wealth of beautiful scenery offers a whole range of fun and experience opportunities.
-Knie's Children's Zoo and the Circus Museum are a particular attraction for children and circus fans.
+Knie's Children's Zoo is a particular attraction for children and circus fans.
 The animals at the children's zoo can be stroked and there are also elephant rides on offer.